 While the numbers are close, the speed and design quality of those templates is not.

 Astra Starter Sites

 Astra’s starter sites can be categorized into two groups: free and premium.
-The latter can only be used if you have at least the Mini Agency Bundle plan.
+The latter can only be used if you have at least a premium plan (Essential and Growth Nundles).
 That means even if you have Astra Pro, the majority of their starter sites (the ones marked with “Agency”) won’t be available to you.

 OceanWP Starter Sites